 Virtual and augmented reality healthcare education doesn’t replace traditional training, but it provides a critical edge.
 It can present sophisticated concepts through visualization and interaction and provide a valuable view of real-world experiences.
 This makes tasks easier to grasp and creates a level of interest that textbooks or tests struggle to do.

 To establish credibility, let’s turn to some benefits of virtual reality in medical education supported by research.

 Even though implementing VR applications in medical training requires somewhat costly hardware and software, it is still more cost-effective than a physical simulation of the same level of complexity.
-According to the study published in the Journal of Medical Internet Research, VR is 83% more cost-effective than high-fidelity mannequin-based simulation.
+According to a study published in the Journal of Medical Internet Research, VR is 83% more cost-effective than high-fidelity mannequin-based simulation.